 King County’s In-Lieu Fee (ILF) Mitigation Program operates under the Mitigation Reserves Program and was the first IFL mitigation program in Washington state to be certified under 2008 federal rules.
 King County’s ILF Mitigation Program allows permittees with unavoidable wetland, river, stream, and buffer impacts to mitigate their impacts through the purchase of credits.

 Unavoidable impacts can be offset by the purchase of credits for impacts occurring in five watersheds: Cedar River/Lake Washington, Central Puget Sound, Sammamish River, Skokomish, and Snohomish River.
 King County’s In-Lieu Fee Mitigation Program further segments these five watersheds into seven service areas: Snoqualmie River, Skykomish River, Cedar River/Lake Washington, Sammamish River, Green River/Duwamish, Central Puget Sound, and White River/Puyallup.

 Applicants pay a fee to King County, which is in turn used to restore, establish, enhance, and/or preserve wetland, river, stream, and buffer within the same watershed as the impact.
 Once the purchase is completed, the permittee has no further obligation.
 King County is responsible for the success of the wetland mitigation.

-On this website:
+On this Website

-Photo: an established King County in-lieu fee mitigation site (Elliott Bridge Reach Off-Channel Wetland & Floodplain Reconnection, 2017)
+Photo: An established King County in-lieu fee mitigation site (Elliott Bridge Reach Off-Channel Wetland & Floodplain Reconnection, 2017)

-For more information about King County's Mitigation Reserves Program, please contact Megan Webb, Program Manager (in the Water & Land Resources Division’s Rural and Regional Services Section).
+For questions about King County's Mitigation Reserves Program, please contact Megan Webb, Mitigation Reserves Program Manager, or Anne-Gigi Chan, Land Conservation Project Manager, King County WLRD Rural and Regional Services Section.